Multilevel domain decomposition-based architectures for physics-informed neural networks: Numerical results

 For both the multi-scale Laplacian and Helmholtz problems, we carry out strong and weak scaling tests.
 These assess how the accuracy of the multilevel FBPINN scales with computational effort and solution complexity and are inspired by the strong and weak scaling tests commonly used in classical DD.
 They are defined in the following way; \begin{itemize} \item \textit{Strong scaling:} We fix the complexity of the problem and increase the model capacity.
 For optimal scaling, we expect the convergence rate and/or accuracy to improve at the same rate as the increase of model capacity. \item \textit{Weak scaling:} We increase the complexity of the problem and the model capacity at the same rate.
 For optimal scaling, we expect the convergence rate and/or accuracy to stay approximately constant. \end{itemize}

-For all our tests, increasing the model capacity means increasing the number of levels, number of subdomains, size of the subdomain networks, and/or the number of collocation points used.
+For all our tests, increasing the model capacity means increasing the number of levels, number of subdomains, and/or the size of the subdomain networks.
 The exact factors varied and their rates of increase are detailed in the relevant results sections below.
 Note all of the multilevel FBPINNs tested have been trained on a single GPU, and hence we only show strong and weak scaling tests with respect to model capacity and not hardware parallelization.